Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: Conclusions

-The framework developed in this paper can be used to compute the scattering metric throughout spacetime (but sufficiently far from the scattering bodies for consistency with the PM expansion).
+The framework developed in this paper can be used to compute the scattering metric throughout spacetime.
 This calculation amounts to evaluating exactly the Fourier transform over the external-graviton momentum of the final-state graviton one-point function.
 Assuming that such an exact metric were available, it should be possible to direct test of asymptotic simplicity by computing the conformal structure and demonstrating that they are not regular at null infinity.

 \acknowledgments